Traditional Burial & Funeral Services in Edmonton, Alberta

 What is a graveside service?

 A graveside service, also called the committal service, is a formal ceremony that takes place at your loved one’s final resting grounds.
-This service typically happens following the funeral service and can involve one or two individuals saying a few words and the family members laying a special memento onto the casket.
+This service typically happens following the funeral service and can involve one or two individuals saying a few words and the family members laying a special memento on the casket.

 Do we need to have an obituary written?